luevano/luevano.xyz/src/blog/a/xmpp_server_with_prosody.md

 	tutorial
 	english

-Recently I set up an XMPP server (and a Matrix one, too) for my personal use and for friends if they want one; made one for ???[EL ELE EME](https://lmcj.xyz)???, for example.
+Recently I set up an XMPP server (and a Matrix one, too) for my personal use and for friends if they want one; made one for ==[EL ELE EME](https://lmcj.xyz)== for example.
 So, here are the notes on how I set up the server that is compatible with the [Conversations](https://conversations.im/) app and the [Movim](https://movim.eu/) social network.
 You can see my addresses in [contact](https://luevano.xyz/contact.html) and the XMPP compliance/score of the server.

 One of the best resources I found that helped me a lot was [Installing and Configuring Prosody XMPP Server on Debian 9](https://community.hetzner.com/tutorials/prosody-debian9), and of course the [Arch Wiki](https://wiki.archlinux.org/title/Prosody) and the [oficial documentation](https://prosody.im/).